looshi/wavetable-synth-2/README.md

 ## About Wavetable Synthesis
 Wavetable synthesis refers to the technique of interpolating from one array of samples ( a "table" ), to another over time.
 This technique made it possible for digital synthesizers of the 1980s to generate complex and evolving sounds using very little processing power and memory.

-One of the first wavetable synthesizers was the PPG Wave https://en.wikipedia.org/wiki/PPG_Waveused by many bands at the time such Depeche Mode.
+One of the first wavetable synthesizers was the PPG Wave https://en.wikipedia.org/wiki/PPG_Wave used by many bands at the time such Depeche Mode.

 The storage of each table is a small memory footprint, and the interpolation algorithms are simple arithmetic, however combining different tables over time allows for a very complex sound.

 ## How this synth was built
 This uses the web audio api for mixing and effects.
 The sound generation itself is done by looping short sample of wavetables, this wavetable data collected from various internet sources and stored as json data.

 This data is loaded and fed to an oscillator, these oscillators are then combined with each other using interplolation.
-The combination is an interpolation from one table to the next, if you increase the "cycles" slide you can hear the sound changing over time due to this interpolation done here: https://github.com/looshi/wavetable-synth-2/blob/e3a89d6a932a86288366989e3f1ab2c53c855918/src/data/Reducers.js#L357 .
+The combination is an interpolation from one table to the next, if you increase the "cycles" slide you can hear the sound changing over time due to this interpolation done here: https://github.com/looshi/wavetable-synth-2/blob/e3a89d6a932a86288366989e3f1ab2c53c855918/src/data/Reducers.js#L357

 Three pairs of these wavetables are then mixed together and sent to an filter and amp envelope and LFOs provide further processing.